StevenGnt/chaney/README.md

 ### Low Priority

 - [ ] **Additional Features**
+  - Show for a given day the list of transactions impacting the balance
   - CRUD operations on accounts and transactions within the UI
   - Simulation of new projects and financial scenarios